FREE CONSULTATIONS 24/7

 Bringing a Deadly Weapon Onto School Premises

-Gun violence at schools has become a very real and pressing issue in the past decade with an abrupt rise in school shootings.
+Gun violence at schools has become a very real and pressing issue in the past decade due to the rise in school shootings.
 Anyone caught with a deadly weapon of any type on school grounds can be imprisoned for up to three years.
 Sentencing for this crime can be harsh, as the protection of children attending school is taken seriously.
 There are extremely limited exceptions for current and former law enforcement officials and those participating in lawful historical weapons demonstrations or gun education courses.

 Contact a Silver Spring, MD Weapons Crimes Attorney

-The Law Offices of Gerstenfield & Demirji, PC. is skilled in defending those who have been accused of a weapons-related offense.
+The Law Offices of Gerstenfield & Demirji, PC. is skilled in defending those who have been accused of weapons-related offenses.
 Our experienced team of Silver Spring, MD weapons crimes attorneys will do all we can to defend your rights and freedom.
 Contact us at 301-589-9500 for a complimentary consultation.

 badge badge badge badge badge badge